Tod Nielsen and Paul Maritz hosted the Keynote today at VMWorld 2009 speaking to 12.488 attendees.

 Through an extended set of APIs VMware Partners have the chance to extend the Infrastructure as well as Application Services of VMware to manage things like Security, Availability, Storage, Network, Performance, … As mentioned in my blog from yesterday – VMware offers new tools for Capacity Planning, Resource Charging, Security, Desaster Recovery, Scalability, …

 Cloud Service Providers to run on VMware

 1000+ Service Providers are already part of the vCloud Initiative that has been started last year.
 Still to come is a big announcement this week about several large enterprise service providers that will also use VMware’s technology for their public cloud offerings.
 It will probably take the availability of trusted public cloud providers using VMware for companies to think about partially moving into the public cloud.
 In one of the sessions today only a very small percentage raised their hand when asked who is currently using public cloud providers to host their enterprise applications. vSphere 4 will make this easier – but it still takes the availability of robust providers to actually make enterprise hosting in public cloud environments a reality.

 Performance and Performance Management

-In a recent webinar about performance management in virtualized environment Bernd Harzog and I discussed different strategies for application performance management in the VMWare World – a topic that is also on the list at this week’s conference.
-Bernd and I touched some the new tools available by VMWare as well as the new interfaces that VMWare provides for vendors like dynaTrace.
-You can download the recorded webinar here.
+In a recent webinar about performance management in virtualized environment Bernd Harzog and I discussed different strategies for application performance management in the VMware World – a topic that is also on the list at this week’s conference.
+Bernd and I touched some of the new tools available by VMware as well as the new interfaces that VMware provides for vendors like Dynatrace.